OrchardCMS/OrchardCore/README.md

 ###Testing

-We currently use XUnit to do unit testing, and Coypu and Chrome to do UI testing.
+We currently use XUnit to do unit testing, with Coypu and Chrome to do UI testing.